You can make latte art with regular coffee, but espresso produces better results due to its crema and concentration.

 Finish With Your Favorite Latte Art

-Lower the jar until it is close to the coffee.
-Starting from the back of the cup, start pouring the remainder of milk and milk foam into the cup while moving your wrist from side to side until a design appears on the surface of the coffee.
+Lower the jar close to the surface of the coffee.
+Starting from the back of the cup, pour the remaining milk and foam while moving your wrist gently from side to side.
+Watch a design emerge on the surface.
+A sprinkle of nutmeg or cocoa powder on top adds a nice finishing touch and covers any imperfect edges in the pattern.

 Try a different way to froth your milk: